VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Padia Stories c02a38b9ea5e40bfb682ae77e2ac23af.md

 # Padia Stories

 Origin Notes: These consist of fabricated narratives for characters of popular culture franchises, namely “The Witcher” and “Friends”.
-They were proposed by Kapesh Padia et al. as case studies for “https://doi.org/10.20380/GI2018.05”. graph features handled: layered graphs, temporal event sequence Graph features in papers: clusters (pre-existing),dynamic (discrete),layered graphs,n-layers Origin Paper: Yarn: Generating Storyline Visualizations Using HTN Planning (https://www.notion.so/Yarn-Generating-Storyline-Visualizations-Using-HTN-Planning-f5cd3d96b99046ecb2936a12fc1ad0d8?pvs=21)
+They were proposed by Kapesh Padia et al. as case studies for “https://doi.org/10.20380/GI2018.05”. graph features handled: Dynamic, Dynamic (discrete), N-layers Graph features in papers: clusters (pre-existing),dynamic (discrete),layered graphs,n-layers Origin Paper: Yarn: Generating Storyline Visualizations Using HTN Planning (https://www.notion.so/Yarn-Generating-Storyline-Visualizations-Using-HTN-Planning-f5cd3d96b99046ecb2936a12fc1ad0d8?pvs=21)
 Appeared in years: 2018,2019
-Type of Collection: Skip
-is it stored properly?: No
-must be analyzed: No
+Type of Collection: Lost/Unavailable is it stored properly?: No must be analyzed: No
 In repo?: No